DennisSzY/gunfighter/README.md

   * Zhiyu Shi is also primarily responsible for game programming, with a focus on platform design, platform automation design, and collision design between platforms and characters, report contributor.

+The importance of teamwork throughout the development process cannot be overstated.
+And frequent team communication and collaboration is the most crucial way to promote teamwork.
+Sometimes working alone on different tasks and sometimes collaborating to solve challenges.
+The process of software development is complex and a team approach can make it much simpler to discuss problems together, especially in a larger software engineering project where the strength and wisdom of one person is clearly not enough.

+## 8.Conclusion

+The adage "practice makes perfect" holds true in the development of games.
+The development process entails challenges that are often unforeseen and can pose a significant obstacle to success.
+Moreover, designing a game collaboratively presents challenges that are not encountered when working independently.
+Therefore, it is crucial to design code that is readable, stable, and fully encapsulated to avoid conflicts with other developers' code.

+In designing a large-scale code project, it is critical to establish a robust project framework that encompasses various classes encapsulating different functions.
+This approach helps ensure operational stability and facilitates pinpointing issues when problems arise in the software.
+It is imperative to recognize that a large-scale software project requires not only well-functioning components but also a simple data structure and minimal memory usage.
+These aspects are crucial in minimizing issues such as crashes and flashbacks.
+For instance, incorporating different sound effects into a game may seem straightforward; however, loading multiple sound effects concurrently can cause crashes, lags, and conflicts among running sounds.
+To address this issue, multi-threaded music playback was used to load each sound effect separately, allowing for simultaneous play without conflicts.
+This approach significantly improved the game's stability.

+For advancing the code development of our project in the furture, the attention is directed towards the incorporation of novel functionalities and non-functional requisites.
+Among the potential inclusions, the integration of an AI player to compete against the user, thereby enabling a single player mode, is considered.
+Furthermore, non-functional aspects such as enhancing the system's stability, avoiding flashbacks, and improving responsiveness, reducing the lag time between mouse clicks and system response, are deemed of utmost importance.
+Additionally, it is worth investigating a more effective approach towards teamwork and development processes to optimize the project's productivity and performance.